bbottema/simple-java-mail/PROJECT_MECHANISMS_CATALOGUE.md

 ## Async Send And Batch Connection Pooling

 `MailerImpl` exposes explicit synchronous and asynchronous methods for ordinary sends and receipt-returning sends.
-The `Sync` methods return only after submission and throw failures directly; the `Async` methods represent operational failures through `CompletableFuture`.
-Existing configurable and boolean methods delegate to those same paths. `MailerImpl.testConnection(...)` retains its configurable/boolean API.
-Built-in execution uses `MailSendExecutor` and `CompletableFuture.runAsync`; caller-owned execution retains `AsyncOperationHelper` and the supplied executor's behavior.
-Send and connection-test closures acquire resources only after worker execution begins.
+The `Sync` methods return only after submission and throw failures directly; the `Async`, configurable, boolean, and simple-batch methods return `MailSend<T>`. `getCompletion()` creates detached CompletableFuture views of the actual operation; mutations of a view cannot affect sending. `requestCancellation()` is an optional idempotent void request, not an acknowledgement. `MailSendOperation` arbitrates execution versus queued retirement on either the built-in or supplied executor.
+Connection tests retain their existing future/helper path.
+Async send closures acquire resources only after worker execution begins.

 Key pieces: